 Endo and Adeno

-Endometriosis is a systemic disease that affects the metabolism in the Liver and Adipose tissue which leads to systemic inflammation which in turn alters gene expression in the brain and causes pain sensitisation and mood disorders.
+Endometriosis is a systemic disease that affects the metabolism in the Liver and Adipose tissue.
+This leads to systemic inflammation which in turn alters gene expression in the brain and causes pain sensitisation and mood disorders.

 The Symptoms of Endo